Oreo Cheesecake Bites

 Instructions

-- Mix cream cheese, sugar and vanilla until well blended8 oz cream cheese, 1/2 cup sugar, 1/2 tbsp vanilla extract
+- In a separate mixing bowl, combine the cream cheese, sugar and vanilla and beat until smooth.8 ounces cream cheese, 1/2 cup sugar, 1/2 tbsp vanilla extract

 Notes